TeleSign/colibri-docs/README.md

 # Colibri Documentation System

-The Colibri Documentation System is built using Storybook 8.6, providing an interactive environment for documenting components, design guidelines, and usage patterns.
+The Colibri Documentation System is built using Storybook, providing an interactive environment for documenting components, design guidelines, and usage patterns.

 ## Table of Contents